Key Takeaways

 Comparative Study Results

 Here's how it works in practice.
-When you log a nightmare in an app like DreamStream, the AI analyzes the narrative structure, emotional content, and distressing elements.
-It then generates a personalized rescripted ending that:
+When you log a nightmare in an AI dream journal app like DreamStream, the AI can help organize the narrative structure, emotional content, and distressing elements.
+It then suggests a personalized rescripted ending that:

 You can edit this AI-generated ending or request regeneration until it resonates.
 Once saved, the app provides rehearsal tools: text-to-speech so you can listen to the ending before bed, and optionally, a "healing image" (a visual representation of the new ending) generated by AI to act as a mental anchor.